grab/cocoapods-binary-cache/README.md

 # Usage

-- Add cache config file: At the same level with your Podfile, add a json file with name `PodBinaryCacheConfig.json` (the name is fixed) and content similar to this:
+- Cache config: At the same directory with your Podfile, add a json file and name it `PodBinaryCacheConfig.json` (the name is fixed) and content similar to this:

 ```
 {
-  "prebuilt_cache_repo": "<Link to your git repo to store built frameworks>", // can be https and ssh
+  "prebuilt_cache_repo": "<Link to your git repo which will store built frameworks>", // can be https or ssh
   "cache_path": "~/Library/Caches/CocoaPods/PodBinaryCacheExample-libs/"
 }
 ```

-- On top of your Podfile a the plugin, it will auto hook to pod pre-install post-install to do the build, cache stuffs:
+- On top of your Podfile add one line below to enable the plugin, it will hook to pod pre-install, post-install to do the build, cache stuffs:

 ```
 plugin 'cocoapods-binary-cache'